raven-os/nest/doc/nest-00.md

 # Getting started with Nest

-## Introduction
+## Foreword

-Nest is Raven's Package Manager, and is dependency-based.
-Raven is an adaptive, customizable and evolutive open-source Operating System based on the Linux kernel.
-If you're not familiar with it, you can find more information about it [here](https://raven-os.org).
+[//]: # (TODO: add link to the installation instructions of Raven) Nest is a dependency-based package manager for Raven, which is an adaptive, customizable and evolutive open-source Operating System based on the Linux kernel.
+To use Nest, you will need to install Raven first, since it's not recommended to install Nest alone, as it may overlap with an already installed package manager.
+To install Raven, follow the instructions [here]().

-An important thing to keep in mind, is that you should not use Nest in an unprotected environment, as Nest assumes there's no other package manager installed on your current system.
+[//]: # (TODO: add link to the introduction)

-Now that it's said, let's explain what Nest do and how it works !
+Now that you're ready, let's start with the basics in the [introduction]().